Real Estate Lot Types

-So you’re in the market for a new home, and you’re debating amongst a variety of different options.
-Aside from pricing and aesthetics, make sure you consider physical characteristics such as the type of lot the subject property sits on.
+So you’re in the market for a new home, and you’re debating among a variety of different options.
+Aside from pricing and aesthetics, make sure you consider physical characteristics beyond the house such as the type of lot the subject property sits on.

 There are a variety of different real estate lot types, and it’s important to identify and understand the pros and cons of each before purchasing a piece of property.